“My job is to notice the things that other people don’t notice.” Grayson Perry

 Students work on theme-based projects and are encouraged to develop individual lines of enquiry.
 Teaching is workshop and tutorial based, to enable students to achieve personal outcomes that are of meaning and value to them.
 Students have the opportunity to visit places of cultural interest, including Hyde Park and the Serpentine Pavilion, The Wellcome Collection and Tate Modern Artist Talks.
 Central to students’ learning is critical and contextual studies.
 Students learn how to engage critically with visual culture and deconstruct and question imagery in visual media.

 Art at GCSE level consists of two projects and a 10-hour examination in March of Year 11.
-There will be approximately 8 weeks of preparation time in the run up to the exam.
+There will be approximately eight weeks of preparation time in the run-up to the exam.
 All projects included on the course will give students the opportunity to build on their own strengths and experiment with different materials.

-- Component 1: Portfolio - Students work on the theme of 'Space', creating a series of responses to workshops, a large-scale drawing, and a project based on an area of interest.
+- Portfolio: students work on the theme of 'Space', creating a series of responses to workshops, a large-scale drawing, and a project based on an area of interest.

-- Component 2: Externally Set Assignment - Students have 8 weeks preparation time to work on an externally set assignment before completing a 10-hour exam.
+- Externally-set assignment: students have eight weeks preparation time to work on this assignment before completing a 10-hour exam.

-- Component 1: Personal Investigation - Students must create a project based on their own starting point.
+- Personal investigation: students must create a project based on their own starting point.

-- Component 2: Externally Set Assignment – Students have 8 weeks preparation time to work on an externally set assignment before completing a 15-hour exam
+- Externally-set assignment: students have eight weeks preparation time to work on this assignment before completing a 15-hour exam.

-The Art Society, led by year 13 students, organises visits to artists, as well as trips to the Wellcome Collection, Hyde Park and the Serpentine Pavilion, and the Tate Modern.
-Other opportunities include weekly studio sessions for year 11 students and the use art facilities for all students during lunch periods.
-The Art Department runs a biannual trip to Barcelona and makes sure to share news of upcoming exhibitions with students.
-In doing this, we hope to encourage all students to visit galleries independently to support their projects.
-Students who pursue art further are encouraged to attend life drawing sessions at the Candid Arts Trust.
+The Art Society, led by Year 13 students, organises visits to artists, as well as trips to the Wellcome Collection, Hyde Park and the Serpentine Pavilion, and the Tate Modern.
+Other opportunities include weekly studio sessions for Year 11 students and the use art facilities for all students during lunch.

 As a department we are committed to helping our students pursue art further.
 We help and guide our students with the application process for further studies, whether that involves studying a university degree or completing a foundation course.
-As part of this, we hold portfolio sessions and mock interviews, as well as inviting ex pupils to the School to share their experiences of different courses.
+As part of this, we hold portfolio sessions and mock interviews, as well as inviting alumni to the school to share their experiences of different courses.